robertclariso/robertclariso.github.io/html/en/software.md

 - **[EMFtoSCP](https://github.com/SOM-Research/EMFtoCSP):** An evolution of UMLtoCSP for the analysis of class diagrams in EMF format.

 - **[FeatureX](https://github.com/5Quintessential/FeatureX):** A tool for the extraction of feature models of a software product line from a set of textual requirements.
-The tools is implemented in Python and uses the [Natural Language Toolkit (NLTK)](https://www.nltk.org/) for the analysis of natural language text.
+The tool is implemented in Python and uses the [Natural Language Toolkit (NLTK)](https://www.nltk.org/) for the analysis of natural language text.